Inpatient Psychiatric Care

 Medical City Green Oaks recognizes that parents will want to visit their loved one while they are in the hospital.
 We ask that you refer to our Visitor Guidelines listing scheduled times for visitation and items you may bring to the hospital.
 If you would like to leave belongings for your child, please do so through the front lobby receptionist of the hospital during normal business hours.
 If you have questions in regards to guidelines on what you can bring, please refer these questions to the nurses on the Adolescent Unit.

-If you would like information about support groups for families and for patients who are suffering from mental illness or substance abuse in your area, please go to www.namidallas.org (National Alliance on Mental Illness).
-This is a national non-profit organization which has several offices throughout the Dallas area and they help families and loved ones suffering from mental illness and substance abuse through support groups and education which are free of charge.
+If you would like information about support groups for families and for patients who are suffering from mental illness or substance abuse in your area, contact the National Alliance on Mental Illness (NAMI).
+NAMI is a non-profit organization which has several offices throughout the Dallas area and they help families and loved ones suffering from mental illness and substance abuse through support groups and education which are free of charge.

 And finally, we want to be assure you that our number one priority is the safety of your loved one.
 If you have any questions or concerns regarding their care, please call our Patient Advocate, Stephanie Haynes at (972) 770-0853 during business hours, or you may ask for the House Supervisor after business hours.
-You can also submit any questions online which will be addressed immediately by referring to the link located on this page: https://medicalcitygreenoaks.com/patients-visitors/compliments-or-concerns.dot
+You can also contact us online.

 When Cyberbullies Attack